Information for the Media

 The Leadership Conference of Women Religious (LCWR) is a canonically approved membership organization which exists as a support system and corporate voice for leaders of institutes of women religious (Catholic sisters) in the United States.

-Representatives of news organizations whose responsibility is religion coverage may apply for credentials to attend the LCWR assembly from August 9 -12, 2016 in Atlanta, Georgia.
-Information on the assembly, an application form, the assembly schedule, and a media policy are available as attachments at the bottom of this page.
-Please submit your application no later than August 4.
+Representatives of news organizations whose responsibility is religion coverage may apply for credentials to attend the LCWR assembly from August 13 - 16, 2019 in Scottsdale, Arizona.
+Information on the assembly, an application form, the assembly schedule, an LCWR media policy, and an LCWR fact sheet are available as attachments at the bottom of this page.
+Please submit your application no later than August 3, 2019.

 At the request of the Vatican’s Congregation for Religious, leaders of pontifical orders of women religious in the United States founded the conference in 1956 and named it the Conference of Major Superiors of Women.
 The name was changed in 1971 to the Leadership Conference of Women Religious.

 The scope of the conference’s concerns is broad and includes:

 - collaborating in Catholic church and societal efforts that influence systemic change

 - studying significant trends and issues within the church and society

 - utilizing our corporate voice in solidarity with people who experience any form of violence or oppression

 - creating and offering resource materials on religious leadership skills.